Innovation shaped by lived experience.

 -

-Opt in community environments where residents participate as collaborators from day one, shaping problem selection, design, and outcomes.
+Opt-in community environments where residents collaborate from the start, shaping problem selection, design direction, and outcomes.

 Practitioners.